 Smart technology for a smart enterprise

 HIROTEC completed three pilots of the IoT platform.
-The first captured and analyzed data from eight Computer Numerical Control (CNC) machines in the company’s Detroit plant.
-Next, HIROTEC implemented the platform to perform remote visualization of an automated exhaust system inspection line.
+The first captured and analysed data from eight Computer Numerical Control (CNC) machines in the company’s Detroit plant.
+Next, HIROTEC implemented the platform to perform remote visualisation of an automated exhaust system inspection line.
 Data sources for this pilot included inspection robots, force sensors, laser measurement devices, and cameras.
-HIROTEC is deploying the system to perform real-time visualization and automatic, paperless report generation for the entire production line of an automobile door production facility.
+HIROTEC is deploying the system to perform real-time visualisation and automatic, paperless report generation for the entire production line of an automobile door production facility.

 Through the pilots, HIROTEC gained real-time visibility into its business operations, which in turn allows the company to address issues that impact its efficiency and throughput.
-The solution also equips HIROTEC to utilize machine learning functionality, which it will leverage to predict—and therefore prevent—failures in critical systems like robotic arms in its exhaust system testing line.
+The solution also equips HIROTEC to utilise machine learning functionality, which it will leverage to predict – and therefore prevent – failures in critical systems like robotic arms in its exhaust system testing line.

 The solution also enables HIROTEC to perform sophisticated analysis of historical data so that it can better understand production facility performance and ways to drive improvements.

 In the coming months, HIROTEC will build on the solution to enable augmented reality applications to further advance its manufacturing capabilities and efficiencies – completing its transformation from smart factory to smart enterprise.

 “Just start collecting data.
 Once you have it, you can figure out how to use it.”Justin Hester

 Collaboration between HPE and PTC yields real-world manufacturing solution